Opposite ring

 In mathematics, specifically abstract algebra, the opposite of a ring is another ring with the same elements and addition operation, but with the multiplication performed in the reverse order.
 More explicitly, the opposite of a ring (R, +, ⋅) is the ring (R, +, ∗) whose multiplication ∗ is defined by a ∗ b = b ⋅ a for all a, b in R. The opposite ring can be used to define multimodules, a generalization of bimodules.
 They also help clarify the relationship between left and right modules (see § Properties).

 Monoids, groups, rings, and algebras can all be viewed as categories with a single object.
 The construction of the opposite category generalizes the opposite group, opposite ring, etc.

 Relation to automorphisms and antiautomorphisms

-In this section the symbol for multiplication in the opposite ring is changed from asterisk to diamond, to avoid confusion with some unary operation.
+In this section the symbol for multiplication in the opposite ring is changed from asterisk to diamond, to avoid confusing it with some unary operations.